mantaslasinis/url-media-uploader/readme.txt

 4. Paste the media URL in the designated area, and the plugin will handle the rest.

 == Frequently Asked Questions ==
+= How is this different from "Insert from URL" core WordPress feature? = Using "Insert from URL" links an image to external website where the image was originally stored.
+With URL Media Uploader you will save the image to your Media Library, reducing load time and ensuring independence from external website.

 = I get an alert saying "cURL error 6: Could not resolve host".
 What do I do? = We are currently looking into this, but the quickest solution is to click "Upload" button multiple times.